astropuffin/oakmtg.club/content/english/guide/_index.md

 description: What you need to vote in Oakland on November 3, 2020.

 ---
-## The Informed Voter's Guide to Oakland Voting
+## The Last-Minute Voter's Guide to Oakland Elections

 #### By #oakmtg (Appreciation) Club